Common myrtle is a small, original, flower-bearing and very ornamental garden shrub.

 Common myrtle has health benefits that have long been known, specifically as a tonic and antiseptic.
 Infusions (leaves) treat wounds and ulcers as well as urinary and digestive disorders.
 Why all these benefits?
 It’s a relative of Eucalyptus, and the famous tea tree, too!

 Smart tip about common myrtle

-You must water regularly in summer but not too much, choosing to water in the evening to reduce evaporation.
+You must water regularly in summer but not too much.
+Water in the evening to reduce evaporation.